 Like the selection of smart cities by competitive bidding.
 And the 15th finance commission shall prepare an index for evaluating the performance of the states individually, and money shall be devolved to the states on the basis of their performance.

 In the present era, states are taking initiatives to improve the ease of doing business and standard of living.
 They are taking initiatives in the administrative sector, health sector, and so on.
-For example, the state-sponsored Rythu Bandhu scheme in Telangana, Kalia scheme in Orissa, are running parallel to the center’s scheme for farmers like PM Kisan Yojana.
+For example, the state-sponsored Rythu Bandhu scheme in Telangana and Kalia scheme in Orissa are running parallel to the center’s scheme for farmers like PM Kisan Yojana.

 On the other hand, the centre wants the states to be smart, simple, accountable, and responsive to their population.
 There is a mutual understanding between the states and the centre that innovation is essential for the socio-economic progress and transformation in the country.
 This is where competitive federalism is playing an important role in shaping and development of the nation.